phetsims/build-a-nucleus/doc/implementation-notes.md

 - `miniAtomMVT` also is a single point scaling transformation defining (0,0) as the center of the miniParticleAtom in the Chart Intro screen.
 As such, it is only used in positioning mini-atom particles.

-#### ChartTransform's
+#### ChartTransforms

 The simulation has various charts and number lines throughout both screens, though the Decay screen only has number lines.
-ChartTransform's were used to aid in the creation of these.
+ChartTransforms were used to aid in the creation of these.

 *Decay screen*